DiptoChakrabarty/flask-online-store/README.md

 ### About the Project :open_book:

 - API built using flask
-- This is a simple API you can use as a guide
+- This is a simple API you can use as a guide for you flask projects
 - The api comes with a bunch of functionalities
 - The api is being upgraded with more features  you can checkout [issues here](https://github.com/DiptoChakrabarty/online-store/issues)
 - Different functionalities and modules used are listed below